Kim Carnes: 1980–1981: Collaboration with Kenny Rogers and "Bette Davis Eyes"

-1982–1985: Voyeur and further releases
+1982–1987: Voyeur and further releases

 Carnes' later hits included two more singles that just missed the pop top 10: "Crazy in the Night" (from Barking at Airplanes) and "What About Me?" with Kenny Rogers and James Ingram.
 Kim also reached the Adult Contemporary Top 10 four times after "Bette Davis Eyes"–with "I Pretend" (No. 9), "What About Me?"
 (No. 1), "Make No Mistake, He's Mine" with Barbra Streisand (No. 8) (co-produced by Carnes with Bill Cuomo) and "Crazy in Love" (No. 10).
 On January 19, 1985, Carnes had the distinction of being on the Billboard Hot 100 with three singles simultaneously, "What About Me", "Make No Mistake, He's Mine", and "Invitation to Dance" from the soundtrack to the film That's Dancing!
 It meant she was on the chart as a solo artist in addition to being part of a duo and a trio.

-Carnes was nominated for additional Grammy Awards–including Best Rock Vocal Performance Female for Voyeur, in 1983 and Best Rock Vocal Performance Female for "Invisible Hands" in 1984.
-In 1983, Carne's song "I'll Be Here Where the Heart Is" was included on the Flashdance soundtrack which received a Grammy for Best Album of Original Score Written for a Motion Picture.
-Carnes was also one of the singers invited to perform on USA for Africa's 1985 famine relief fundraising single "We Are the World" and can be seen in the music video and heard singing the last line of the song's bridge with Huey Lewis and Cyndi Lauper ("While we stand together as one").
-In 1987, she sang the song "My Heart Has a Mind of Its Own" in a duet with Jeffrey Osborne for the soundtrack to the movie Spaceballs.
-In the same year, Carnes recorded "The Heart Must Have a Home" for the American film Summer Heat.
+Carnes was nominated for a Grammy Award for Best Rock Vocal Performance Female for Voyeur.
+The song "Looker" from that album was on the soundtrack for the 1981 film Looker.
+In 1983 she was nominated again as Best Rock Vocal Performance Female for "Invisible Hands" in 1984.
+The Carnes song "I'll Be Here Where the Heart Is" was on the soundtrack for the 1983 film Flashdance soundtrack.

+Carnes was among the artists who collaborated on the USA for Africa fundraising single "We Are the World" in 1985, shown in the music video and heard singing the last line of the song's bridge with Huey Lewis and Cyndi Lauper.
+Carnes sang "My Heart Has a Mind of Its Own" in a duet with Jeffrey Osborne for the soundtrack to the 1987 parody Spaceballs.
+In the same year, Carnes recorded "The Heart Must Have a Home" for the American drama film Summer Heat.